clementinise/qb-lapdance/README.md

 * **Config.BlipCoord**
 If you want to move the blip on the map, change this.
 * **Config.Language**
 Set the language variable that will be used for the locale system.
-For now, qb-lapdance has translation in French and English (fr or en)
+For now, qb-lapdance has translation in French and English (fr or en), but you can easily create your own translation!